Welcome to the Thuo Research Lab

 Soft Materials Matter Transport

-Led by Professor Martin Thuo, our group explores the functional properties of soft matter and surface/interface thermodynamics to design metastable materials for advanced manufacturing and technology applications.
+Led by Professor Martin Thuo, the R.J.
+Polge Professor for Excellence in Engineering, our group explores the functional properties of soft matter and surface/interface thermodynamics to design metastable materials for advanced manufacturing and technology applications.
 By combining creative design with experimental innovation, we develop practical solutions in areas such as low-temperature solders, microelectronics, multi-stimuli sensors, recycling and sustainability, and low-cost healthcare technologies.

 Martin Thuo, Principal Investigator